 The continued regulation of the placement of information, advertising and directional signs within Council's road reserves will assist in reducing visual clutter while allowing business operators to display essential guidance for potential customers.
-Reasonable limitation on the size and number of advertising signs that can be displayed will ensure that the visual amenity of the Port Stephens environment is maintained.
-Council seeks to assist in the creation of a vibrant business community by implementation of a fair and equitable signs policy.
-Driver safety, awareness and focus will all be improved through proper management of sign clutter.
+Reasonable

 The policy was placed on public exhibition from 28 November 2023 to 29 January 2024 (ATTACHMENT 2).